Oscar Gonzalez Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings (2022)

-- Mariners pitchers combined to allow 186 total home runs at a clip of 1.1 per game (24th in baseball).
+- Mariners pitchers combined to give up 186 total home runs at a rate of 1.1 per game (24th in the league).

+- The Mariners are sending Gilbert (0-1) to make his second start of the season.

+- His most recent time out was on Sunday against the Cleveland Guardians, when the righty tossed six innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.